-Spinal injections of anti-inflammatory steroidal compounds such as cortisone are used to provide temporary relief from chronic back or neck pain, or to diagnose the source of the pain.
+Spinal injections of anti-inflammatory steroidal compounds, such as cortisone, are used to provide temporary relief from chronic neck or back pain, or to diagnose the source of the pain.
 The goal of injections is typically to use a combination of a numbing agent and a corticosteroid to reduce inflammation around a nerve, thereby easing irritation of that nerve.
-While releasing pressure on the nerve reduces pain, this step in the treatment process also can help pinpoint a particular nerve as the source of the pain.
+While releasing pressure on the nerve reduces pain, this step in the treatment process can also help pinpoint a particular nerve as the source of the pain.
 When an injection is used to reduce pain, it is referred to as therapeutic.
 When it is used to locate the source of pain, it is referred to as diagnostic.

 - Arthritis of the spine

 - Herniated disc

 Specific symptoms of spinal nerve compression caused by the above conditions include localized pain, radiating pain, tingling, numbness or muscle weakness.

 Areas where steroidal injections are commonly administered include the epidural space, which protects the spinal cord, and the facet joints that link the vertebrae.
 Injections can also be administered to the sacroiliac, or SI joints, which is where the sacrum and the pelvis meet.
 Different types of injections include: